 PW1666.
 Saint Louis Limited Edition 1972 Museum Piece.
 Millefiori Carpet Ground limited edition of 400 pieces.
 Signature cane “SL1972”.
 The canes that comprise the carpet form a perfect dome.
 Drawn-in staves.
 Condition is excellent – as if selected from the shelf in a store in Paris in 1972.
 2 3/4 inch diameter; 1 7/8 inches tall; fifteen ounces. $250

 PW2051.
 Saint Louis Limited Edition 1986.
 “Pink Flower on Turquoise Ground” limited edition of 250 pieces.
 Signature cane “SL1986” in the center of the flower.
 Condition is excellent.
 2 3/16 inch diameter; 1 1/2 inches tall; 7.5 ounces.
 Possible their smallest limited edition weight. $150

 PW2017.
 Saint Louis Limited Edition 1973 Museum Piece.
 “Flower with Five Petals” on orange ground.
 Limited edition of 400 pieces.
 Saint Louis produced 6 limited edition weights in 1973.
 Signature cane “SL1973” in a ring of pistachio cogs at the center of the flower.
-Condition is excellent.
-3 inch diameter; 2 3/8 inches tall; one pound and four ounces. $300
+Condition is as if brand new.
+3 inch diameter; 2 3/8 inches tall; one pound and four ounces. $350